FreeTrav/psPILOT/psPILOT.md

 A PILOT statement consists of one or more letters identifying the specific operation to be performed, followed optionally by `Y`, `N`, or a conditional expression in parentheses, followed by a colon `:`, followed by one or more operands which may or may not be optional, depending on the statement.
 In EBNF,

 `«statement»::=«command-letters»["Y"|"N"|(«conditional-expression»)]:[«operands»]`

+The `«command-letters»` may be omitted only if there is a previous line where they were _not_ omitted; the omitted `«command-letters»` will be assumed to be the same as the most recent non-omitted one.

+`T: This is line one`

+`: This is line two`

+`: This is line three`

+is considered to be the same as

+`T: This is line one`

+`T: This is line two`

+`T: This is line three`

 The `«command-letters»` are described below.